syardumi/docker-laravel/README.md

 - php5-xdebug (installed, but disabled by default, see below)
 - python (*dependency for supervisord)
 - default-jre (*dependency for Selenium server)

+**I've modified this container image in 2 key places for mirroring a production run.
+First, I've removed all trace of a DB instance running locally on the container - either MySQL or PostgreSQL.
+Ideally, you'd want either of them running on a separate container or via a dynamically hosted instance (even for Dev environments).
+Second, self-signed SSL cert/key pair have been introduced during provisioning, though for production you will need to replace them with a CA signed cert/key.
+No matter what the project or content request/response, use SSL as a means for securing any HTTP traffic.
+Nginx is configured to handle the automatic redirect, as well. **

 Running a container
 -------------------